keisanki/DM42_programs/README.md

 conversion is parameterized for the range 0 to 50°C as a third order polynomial.

+### S-T: Converstion between time-of-flight cloud width and temperature

+This small tool, s←→T, is to determine the temperature of a cold atomic cloud from the width of a Gaussian fit to a time-of-flight image.
+Necessary values are the width `s/μm` (the 'sigma' width), the expansion time `t/ms` and the atomic mass `a/amu`.
+The temperature is then given in `T/μK`.
+For maximal flexibility the program is designed for the Solver application so that any unknown parameter may be determined.

 ### TQLI: Numerical recipes TQLI routine to diagonalize symmetric tridiagonal matrices

 This is an implementation of the TQLI routine of Numerical recipes for the